w3f/polkadot-spec/docs/chap-networking.md

 When the node creates or receives a new block, it must be announced to the network.
 Other nodes within the network will track this announcement and can request information about this block.
 The mechanism for tracking announcements and requesting the required data is implementation-specific.

-Block announcements, requests and responses are sent over the substream as described in [Definition -def-num-ref-](chap-networking#defn-block-announce-handshake).
+Block announcements, requests, and responses are sent over the substream as described in [Definition -def-num-ref-](chap-networking#defn-block-announce-handshake).

 ###### Definition -def-num- Block Announce Handshake {#defn-block-announce-handshake}
 :::definition